whatyouhide/whatyouhide.github.io/content/posts/2015-12-05-using-c-from-elixir-with-nifs/index.md

 ### Examples in the wild

 Writing "pure" NIFs (with no side effects, just transformations) is extremely useful.
-One example of this that I like a lot is the [devinus/markdown][devinus-markdown] Elixir library: this library wraps a C markdown parser in a bunch of NIFs.
+One example of this that I like a lot is the [devinus/markdown][devinus-markdown] Elixir library: this library wraps a C Markdown parser in a bunch of NIFs.
 This use case is perfect as turning Markdown into HTML can be an expensive task, and a lot can be gained by delegating that work to C.

 ## Something useful: resources